thosch66/PushMeOver/README.md

 The script *pushover* is capable to use the most of the features of *Pushover*.

 The syntax of *pushvoer* is `pushover [options] 'Text of notification'`

+## Supported features

+*pushover* supports the following features of the service *Pushover*:

+* **title** option `-t <title>`
+For the title of the notification *Pushover* uses by default the name of the application which is linked to the API token.
+With the option `-t` an individual title can be set for the notification.
+If the title is longer than one word it is necessary to enclose the title with quotation marks.
+An alternative default title can also be set in the configuration file.
+This default can also be overridden by the option `-t`.
+In all cases the title can be set to blank by `-t ""`
+* **priority** option `-p <priority>`
+The priority of the notification can be set with this option.
+Valid priorities are 'lowest', 'low', 'normal', 'high', and 'emergency'.
+See the Pushover API documentation for more information on the priorities.
+* **sound** option `-s <sound>`
+The sound which will be played on the target device can be set with this option.
+Valid sounds are  'pushover' , 'bike', 'bugle', 'cashregister', 'classical', 'cosmic', 'falling', 'gamelan', 'incoming', 'intermission', 'magic', 'mechanical', 'pianobar', 'siren', 'spacealarm', 'tugboat', 'alien', 'climb', 'persistent', 'echo', 'updown', and 'none'.